hetznercloud/terraform-provider-hcloud/docs/data-sources/storage_box_subaccount.md

   Provides details about a Hetzner Storage Box Subaccount.
   See the Storage Box Subaccounts API documentation https://docs.hetzner.cloud/reference/hetzner#storage-box-subaccounts for more details.
   Experimental: Storage Box support is experimental, breaking changes may occur within minor releases.
-  See TODO for more details.
+  See https://github.com/hetznercloud/terraform-provider-hcloud/issues/1285 for more details.
 ---

 # hcloud_storage_box_subaccount (Data Source)